VincentVanlaer/mesa-school-labs/content/monday/lab-1.md

 11. Now let's turn to these animated plots, often called the pgstar plots.
 These are incredible useful in understanding what is going on in your model while its running, helping you spot potential problems early.
-Therefore, it is worthwhile to customise your pgstar panels to show those quantities that are the most important to your work.
+Therefore, it is worthwhile to customize your pgstar panels to show those quantities that are the most important to your work.
 To this end, MESA has a bunch of prepared windows you can easily add by adding one flag to your *inlist_pgstar*.
 You can find these and how to edit your *inlist_pgstar* in
 [this documentation page](https://docs.mesastar.org/en/24.08.1/reference/pgstar.html).

-For this lab, we have prepared a specialised *inlist_pgstar* for you.
+For this lab, we have prepared a specialized *inlist_pgstar* for you.
 Download that *inlist_pgstar* [here](https://github.com/Mathijs-Vanrespaille/mesa-school-labs/blob/main/content/monday/lab1/completed_inlists/inlist_pgstar_initial) and move it into your MESA work directory.
 Make sure to name the file `inlist_pgstar`!